SpeciesFileGroup/sqed/README.md

 # Sqed

-Stub for a gem that supports specimen digitization from images.
+Sqed is a gem that faciliates metadata extraction from images of staged collection objects.

 ## Installation